haiphucnguyen/askimo/README.md

 - Provider-agnostic commands
 - Pipe logs, files, or command outputs directly into AI
 - Reusable Recipes for automation
-- Project workspaces with RAG indexing using PostgreSQL and pgvector
 - Non-interactive mode for CI and automation
 - Extensible provider and command architecture